 Length: 1 hour

 Target Audience: The target audience is Facility Security Officers at cleared DOD contractors participating in the NISP.
-Secondary audiences include other contractor security personnel, DSS Industrial Security Representatives, and DOD industrial Security Specialists.
+Secondary audiences include other contractor security personnel, DCSA Industrial Security Representatives, and DOD Industrial Security Specialists.

 - General Requirements: N/A